 This is another great idea for small pretty hostess gifts to have on hand.

-Herb-infused vinegars are obviously great with salad, but also try them in sauces (like hollandaise) and on hot fatty meats like pork belly or steak.
+Herb-infused vinegar are obviously great with salad, but also try them in sauces (like hollandaise) and on hot fatty meats like pork belly or steak.

 Herbal Salts & Sugars